Singapore Mum's Defect in Post-birth Stitching Allegedly Leaves Her With a Rectovaginal Fistula!

 The incident reportedly took place a month or so ago, and a friend of this mummy brought attention to what happened via a Facebook post.
 The incident was also reported in The Independent recently.

-theAsianparent reached out to both the mummy's friend and the hospital in question to confirm the story and find out more details.
-While we have not heard back from the mummy's friend yet, upon calling the hospital, we were told that they would look into our request - we will update this article with more information when we hear back from them.
+theAsianparent reached out to both the mummy’s friend and the hospital in question to confirm the story and find out more details but we have not heard back from them.

 The original Facebook post and The Independent article have been taken down.
 But, if you want to read in detail about what happened, you may read the Hardware zone forum thread for details.